nixiesearch/nixiesearch/docs/docs/reference/api/search/facet.md

 }
 ```

-will result in the following response:
+A sample query with an aggregation over a `color` field above, will result in the following response with all the possible colors in matching documents:

 ```json
 {